mayafrog/fineavoidanceSA2.0/README.md

 # fineavoidanceSA2.0
-WIP webapp remake of the original fineavoidanceSA
+Webapp remake of the original FineAvoidanceSA.
+Tech stack comprising of:
+- React
+- Flask
+- Firebase Firestore

 Planned:
 - Historical data and visualisations